top of page

 Why intern with SVS?

-In addition, the Idaho Department of Fish and Game and US Fish and Wildlife Service have previously provided funding for local high school and college level interns.
+In addition, Idaho Department of Fish and Game and US Fish and Wildlife Service have previously provided funding for local high school and college level interns.

 The point is..... the sky is the limit!
 Check your college for funding sources and internship support.
 We’d love to have you work with us!

-Are exploring a career working in the outdoors and want to gain experience from professionals who have decades of experience and advice?
+Do you want to explore a career working in the outdoors and want to gain experience from professionals who have decades of experience and advice?

 Whether you want to gain skills for careers in natural resources, bolster your resume and college applications, learn about the non-profit sector in rural communities, or gain a better understanding of the connections between healthy ecology and healthy, vibrant communities, you will be part of a mentored work experience aimed at being the “stepping stone” to your future career.